mariomac/pipes/tutorial/README.md

 Now, we use the `AddStart`, `AddMiddle` and `AddFinal` func to add the instances of `StartFunc`, `MiddleFunc` and `FinalFunc` that we previously defined.

-These functions requires two arguments:
+These functions require two arguments:
 1. A function that receives a `*MiniGrepNodes` instance (because it's the type that we used in the `NewBuilder` invocation) and returns a pointer to the field that is going to be populated by the second argument.